 Located in Maquinna Provincial Marine Park, this is perhaps the most popular destination in Clayoquot Sound and visitors come via water taxis.
 You might want to plan your visit as a day stop and find anchorage elsewhere.
 Or arrive in the evening and leave early the next morning.
 To truly enjoy this natural attraction, visit in the off season.
 The boardwalk, containing planks from mariner’s boats, is a pleasant half-hour stroll through old-growth rainforest.
 You will know you are close when you smell sulphur.
 Geothermically heated water cascades into half a series of rocky pools.
 Find your temperature: the water in each successive pool is cooler and in the last mixes with ocean swells.
 There is a small fee for entering the park.

 From Estevan Point it is 15 nautical miles to Nootka Sound, with no hospitable refuges.
 The Sound has many extended fingers worth exploring and Tahsis Inlet-Hecate Channel provide an inland route alternative to the open seas.
-The Village of Tahsis, with Westview Marina, offers some comforts and supplies, as well as an assortment of nature-based activities.
+The Village of Tahsis, with Westview Marina and Resort, offers plenty of comforts and supplies, as well as an assortment of nature-based activities.
 Fishing is king at the Lodge and at nearby Moutcha Bay Resort, where comforts abound.
 The Mowachaht/Muchalaht village of Yuquot is located on the southeast corner of Nootka Island.
 The Nootka Island Trail extends from the village to the far side of the island.
 Critter Cove Marina in the NE corner of the Sound has cabins and is known for its friendliness and loyal customers.

 Bligh Cove — Chart 3676 | 49 38.74 N 126 36.96 W